billynewport/datasurface/docs/DataPlatform.md

 # Introduction to Dataplatforms

 The main ecosystem model has the current data requirements as its metadata.
 It has metadata describing producers, consumers, data transformations and data platforms.
-Data platforms are used to handle clients data transport requests.
-The model will select a specific platform to service a specific Workspace.
-Thus, a platform will be handling data store ingestions, exports to workspaces, triggers for and the execution of data transformer computations and all the job scheduling to make the data physically move.
+Data platforms are used to handle clients data requests.
+The broker will select a specific platform to service a group of Workspaces in the model.
+The broker can even select multiple platforms to independently deliver data using different implementations/dataplatforms for a single consumer.Thus, a platform will be handling data store ingestions, exports to workspaces, triggers for and the execution of data transformer computations and all the job scheduling to make the data physically move.

 There are a couple of ways to describe a DataPlatform.
 A DataPlatform supports a set of technologies for enabling consumers.
 It also has a philisophy of how to use those technologies to enable the consumer.
 For example, 2 DataPlatforms can use the same technological infrastructure but one streams and the other does batch.

 An example philosophy could be a DataPlatform which ingests all its Data producers in to a Lakehouse type store.
 This acts like a persistent buffer between the producers and the consumers.
 This means the load on the producer data containers is always one no matter how many consumers there are.
 It also allows consumer data containers to be rehydrated from the buffer and catch up if those data containers were corrupted.
 The rehydration happens from the buffer, not the producer data containers.
 The buffer introduces latency but has benefits.
 There may be future DataPlatforms that instead of using a Lakehouse on DeltaLake or Iceberg, they may use some kind of streaming store which is more efficient and has less latency.
 This is the benefit of this architecture, when these newer DataPlatforms come along, the ecosystem can be updated to use them and the consumers will get the benefits of the new DataPlatform.
 When the new DataPlatform becomes available, EVERY consumer can get the benefits on day 1.
 Nothing needs to be reengineered.

+## Command Query Responsibility Segregation (CQRS) and why it's critical

+CQRS is real.
+It's rare for the technology which is best for ingesting data to be the best technology for providing that data to different consumers.
+It may be convenient/efficient to ingest data in to an iceberg/delta lake lake house.
+However, if consumers are doing very complex joins/aggregations over subsets of that data then it may be better to physically materialize the data in to a different technology to support the queries.
+Consumers may want to use OLTP/OLAP/Vector or document databases depending on their use case.Yes, there is more latency, it's 2 hops.
+But, this may be the only acceptable way to have happy consumers.

 ## Materialize an intention graph in to a physical system to fulfill the intentions of the graph

 The work that a data platform has to do in terms of the data pipelines is provided as a graph of nodes from the Ecosystem.
 The DataPlatform must then take that graph and then generate a system which can fulfill the intentions expressed in that graph.
 The graph consists of nodes depicting the following actions:

 * Ingest data from a Data producer
 * Materialize or Export Data in an asset for use by a Workspace
 * Evaluate a trigger a data transformer job
 * Execute a data transformer

+### Pipeline Graph Priority System

+DataSurface implements a priority system where Workspaces can be assigned business criticality levels.
+These priorities automatically propagate through the pipeline graph to ensure that critical workloads receive appropriate resource allocation and scheduling priority from the underlying job orchestration systems.

 The following represents a small intention graph.
 The Dataplatform has a single asset or database for all data pipeline steps to use, "Test Azure SQL".
 A consumer wants 3 datasets, 2 come from the NW_Data store, 1 comes from the Masked_NW_Data store.
 These are exported to the Workspace asset in steps 6,7 and 8.
 The 2 original datasets are ingested in step 1 (all 3 datasets: [products, suppliers and customers] are ingested together).
 Step 2 exports the original sensitive customer dataset to the datatransformer workspace "MaskCustomersWorkSpace".
 Then the datatransformer is executed in step 4 after being triggered in 3.
 The execution of the datatransformer causes the newly processed masked customer records to be ingested to the ecosystem in 5.
 The masked customer records are then exported to the consumer asset in 6.